SoftwareEngineeringEducationInitiative/CodeReviewModule/assignments/assignment1.md

+# Code Review Assignments
+Code review should be heavily focused on clarity, communication, and collaboration.
+Any assignments we produce should perhaps be graded more like an essay - tone and content matter more than spotting the logic bugs.

+Below are some example assignments.

 # Description

 This homework asks you to write code for a code review that we will have in class.
 The code will be reviewed by your peers in class.